MathiasBal/praxisprojekt/README.md

 First of, please source the data_cleansing.R file, and run the library setup.
 This is important, as every other code is based on this file.

-After this, you can source all the different code files for the graphs in the subfolder graphs code in the code folder.
+After this, you can source all the different code files for the graphs in the subfolder graphs code in the code folder in any order you want, they are independent.

 To load the final report, simply source the correctedPresentation.qmd in the presentation folder.